No. 14 North Carolina rolls past rival NC State 107-56

 N.C.
 State: It was a jarringly bad performance for the Wolfpack, who never responded to UNC's aggressive start.
 N.C.
 State had more turnovers (15) than baskets (nine) in the first half and finished with 26 turnovers.
 And Smith - a likely one-and-done prospect who can take over games - never found any rhythm, finishing with 11 points on 4-for-11 shooting with six turnovers on an all-around miserable afternoon in Chapel Hill.

+''They're the home team - we had to bring our own energy and we didn't do that,'' Smith said. ''That killed us.''

 UNC: The Tar Heels played to their strength as a veteran team coming off a run to the NCAA title game.
-UNC shot 49 percent, made 12 of 27 3-pointers and scored 37 points off turnovers to post its highest scoring output ever in the longtime rivalry.
-On top of that, versatile swingman Theo Pinson made his season debut following October foot surgery, finishing with five rebounds and five assists in 13 minutes off the bench in a major roster addition early in the ACC schedule.
+UNC shot 49 percent, made 12 of 27 3-pointers and scored 37 points off turnovers.
+And they got versatile swingman Theo Pinson back from October foot surgery for a major roster addition early in ACC play.

 UP NEXT